 I’ve never been diagnosed with an eating disorder.
 And clinically speaking, I don’t have one.
 But that’s not completely true.
 There are likely no outward indicators of this dysmorphia.
 And I believed because I didn’t have a clinical condition, that I was doing just fine.
-But as I get older and my body changes for reasons that are purely biological, I have to face some things about my size and shape that have made me really think twice about my body image.
+But as I get older and my body changes for reasons that are purely biological, I have to face some things about my size and shape that have made me really think twice about my body image, and how I think about my body.

 Now let me start by saying that I’m a pretty healthy person.
-I do get sick when my nieces and nephews sneeze in my face over at every holiday.
-And I do fall ill when I don’t get enough rest and under-nourish myself.
+I do get sick when my nieces and nephews sneeze in my face during our visits.
+And I do get run down when I don’t get enough rest/under-nourish myself.
 But overall, I have no medical conditions I have to worry about.
+I am very lucky.

 I do, however, suffer from a distorted body image.
 And I have my whole adult life.
 Most women I know do, actually.
 This means how I perceive my body is different than what is actually in front of me.
 I’m lucky because my case isn’t extreme.
 And I’m in a healthy enough mental space to understand that I do have a skewed view of what my body’s role is in my everyday life, and even just acknowledging that allows me to meet this challenge head-on.